HM Prison Addiewell

-History

 Opening

 In January 2004, a six-week public consultation began for a planning application for a new £80 million prison in West Lothian.
 In June 2006, the contract was awarded to a consortium of companies that included Sodexo Investment Services and the Royal Bank Project Investments.
 The prison opened on 12 December 2008 with capacity for 700 prisoners, with a further 96 places held in reserve.